Rape culture: Effects

 Rape culture has been described as detrimental to both women and men.
 Some writers and speakers, such as Jackson Katz, Michael Kimmel, and Don McPherson, have said that it is intrinsically linked to gender roles that limit male self-expression and cause psychological harm to men.
 According to political scientist Iris Marion Young, victims in rape cultures live in fear of random acts of oppressive sexual violence that are intended to damage or humiliate the victim.
 Others link rape culture to modernisation and industrialisation, arguing that pre-industrial societies tend to be "rape free" cultures, since the lower status of women in these societies give them some immunity from sexual violence.
 In industrial rape cultures, women emerge from their homebound roles and become visible in the workplace and other areas traditionally dominated by men, increasing male insecurities that result in their using rape to suppress women.

 Others also link rape culture to environmental insecurities, where men objectify women as part of their struggle to control their immediate environment.
 It is also linked to gender segregation, and the belief that rape proves masculinity.
 Other manifestations of rape culture include denial of widespread rape, institutional apathy toward the problem of rape, minimization of rape cases by government officials, and excusing rapists as social anomalies.
-Hyper-masculinity is also thought to be a manifestation of rape culture.
+Studies have also shown that hypermasculinity is connected to sexual assault and rape culture.

 One concern is that the rape culture in the United States can influence juror decision-making in sexual assault trials.
 The result is that men who have committed sexual assault crimes may receive little to no punishment, which serves to strengthen the rape culture in the American judicial system and American society as a whole.
 In addition to the law as written not being put into effect in practice, legal definitions of rape have been criticized for placing a high burden of proof on victims to demonstrate non-consent.
 Individuals likely use legal definitions and jury convictions in their conceptualization of "real rape".
 Laws, which are passed by (mostly male) lawmakers, tend to represent dominant groups' interests.
-Larcombe et al. posit "a legal definition of rape as non-consensual penetration achieved through unlawful force, coercion, fraud or exploitation – that is, containing a fault element that describes the tactic the perpetrator used to effect the assault – may conform more closely to social and social science definitions of rape."
+Larcombe et al. posit "a legal definition of rape as non-consensual penetration achieved through unlawful force, coercion, fraud or exploitation—that is, containing a fault element that describes the tactic the perpetrator used to effect the assault—may conform more closely to social and social science definitions of rape."
 In contrast, in some jurisdictions (e.g. Kentucky, Connecticut, Arkansas, Alaska, Alabama) words alone are still not sufficient to legally prove non-consent.

-According to a study by Acta Obstetrecia et Gynecologica Scandinavica, of a set of "nearly 300 women who visited [a particular rape clinic]," it was found that "70 percent experienced at least 'significant' tonic immobility and 48 percent met the criteria for 'extreme' tonic immobility during the rape."
+According to a study by Acta Obstetrecia et Gynecologica Scandinavica, of a set of "nearly 300 women who visited [a particular rape clinic]", it was found that "70 percent experienced at least 'significant' tonic immobility and 48 percent met the criteria for 'extreme' tonic immobility during the rape."

 The legal process can be so traumatizing for victims that even professionals in the area would warn someone they care about against participating.